OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ---
 title: Basics
-description: The OpenBB Terminal is a Command Line Interface (CLI) application.
+description: An introduction to the The OpenBB Terminal, a Command Line Interface (CLI) application.
 Functions (commands) are called through the keyboard with results returning as charts, tables, or text.
 keywords: [basics, commands, functions, features, menus, introduction, openbb terminal, obb, usage, how to, charts, tables, themes, styles, functions, data, sources, getting started]
 ---
 ## Overview

 The OpenBB Terminal is a Command Line Interface (CLI) application.
 Functions (commands) are called through the keyboard with results returned as charts, tables, or text.
 Charts and tables (if enabled) are displayed in a new window, and are fully interactive, while text prints directly to the Terminal screen.
 Commands are grouped into menus, with a menu or sub-menu being visually distinguishable from a function by the, `>`, on the far left of the screen.
 The color of the text can be altered under the [`/settings` menu](https://docs.openbb.co/terminal/usage/guides/customizing-the-terminal).

-Navigating through the Terminal menus is similar to traversing folders from any operating system's command line prompt.
+Navigating through the Terminal menus is similar to climbing a tree, or traversing folders from any operating system's command line prompt.
+The `/home` screen is the trunk and the menus are branches.
 Instead of `C:\Users\OpenBB\Documents`, it is, [`/stocks/options`](https://docs.openbb.co/terminal/usage/intros/stocks/options).
 Instead of, `cd ..`, two periods - `..` - returns to the menu one level back towards the home screen.
 Absolute paths are also valid to-and-from any point.
 From the [`/stocks/options`](https://docs.openbb.co/terminal/usage/intros/stocks/options) menu, go directly to [`/crypto`](https://docs.openbb.co/terminal/usage/intros/crypto).
 By itself, `/`, returns to the home level.

 ![The Home Screen](https://user-images.githubusercontent.com/85772166/233247655-2f8d0dae-be68-48ca-9b35-123b5b985cb6.png)